diabpsx/plaque/README.md

 - The flame animation was changed for the final game but used the same graphic as the PC in the beta.
 - Additionally a "flicker" effect is applied to the lighting of braziers and torches in the beta.
   - It was likely removed due to concerns for epileptic people.

+## Sound
+The PSX port added reverb to all sound effects outside of Tristram.
+This gives the dungeon a more "open" and "dark" effect.